Jun Son

 I build products and do research to break concentration: in education, in energy, in opportunity.

-I run LaunchWith, a 501(c)(3) platform for student founders, and I study distributed energy systems.
-These started as two separate threads: a student-startup nonprofit, and graduate research on entropy.
-They connected in an unexpected place.
-Working with LaunchWith collaborators in Bulawayo, Zimbabwe, who kept losing reliable power mid-call, I stopped treating electricity as invisible infrastructure.
-That's what turned my research toward DER coordination and FERC Order 2222.
+I build products and study distributed energy systems.
+Right now I'm building three things. legalwith is a legal-services platform. ecoblox is an edtech suite I run with the South Salt Lake Teen Tech Center.
+Tuulus lets anyone learn physics through AI simulation and a tutor.
+The research started as a separate thread, graduate work on entropy, and it connected to the rest in an unexpected place.
+Working with collaborators in Bulawayo, Zimbabwe who kept losing reliable power mid-call, I stopped treating electricity as invisible infrastructure.
+That turned my research toward DER coordination and FERC Order 2222.
 I'm preparing PhD applications in energy systems for Fall 2028.

 Based in Salt Lake City.
 Reach me at lovejsson@gmail.com.